openstack/keystone-specs/attic/v3/identity-api-v3.rst

 ``GET /role_assignments?scope.project.id={project_id}&include_subtree=true``
-would list all role assignments involving the specified project and all sub-projects. ``include_subtree=true`` can only be specified in conjunction with ``scope.project.id``, specifiying it without this will result in an HTTP ``400 Bad Request`` being returned.
+would list all role assignments involving the specified project and all sub-projects. ``include_subtree=true`` can only be specified in conjunction with ``scope.project.id``, specifying it without this will result in an HTTP ``400 Bad Request`` being returned.

 Each role assignment entity in the collection contains a link to the assignment